 Before we jump right into the carry-on packing list, let’s clarify who can profit from it most.
-This is a hand luggage list which works great when you have another check-in bag.
-So you when have two pieces of luggage.
+This is a hand luggage list that works great when you have another check-in bag.
+So you when having two pieces of luggage.
 It is also great for digital nomads or anyone, who plans to work while traveling.
 A normal backpacker probably wouldn’t need all the electronics.

 If you need a packing list for your entire luggage, check out the linked article to find all items you will need.

 Let’s start with the most essential part: the bag itself.

 When you have a check-in bag, you don’t need to have a huge bag for hand luggage.
 But it still needs to fit quite a few items, especially electronics, so it shouldn’t be too small and fairly robust, too.